wrkode/kcm/docs/dev.md

 One would typically create a Secret (for example, openstack-cloud-config) in the kcm-system namespace with the clouds.yaml.
 Credential object references the secret and the CAPO controllers references this Credential to provision resources.

-When you deploy a new cluster, KCM automatically parses the previously created Kubernetes Secret’s data to build a cloud.conf.
+When you deploy a new cluster, KCM automatically parses the previously created Kubernetes Secret's data to build a cloud.conf.
 This cloud-config is mounted inside the CCM and/or CSI pods enabling them to manage load balancers, floating IPs, etc.
 Refer to [configuring OpenStack CCM](https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/openstack-cloud-controller-manager/using-openstack-cloud-controller-manager.md#config-openstack-cloud-controller-manager) for more details.

 Here's an example of the generated cloud.conf: